gvwilson/thirdbit/src/fiction/iffy/index.md

 Telling Uncle Jack what to do *always* made him do the opposite.

-But her uncle's anger had no more effect on Wales than a windstorm would on a mountain.
+But her uncle's anger had no more effect on Wales than a windstorm on a mountain.
 "Here."
 He pulled a money out of his jacket and thrust it at Uncle Jack.
 "A down payment."